This article is about

 Vitamins are organic compounds essential for various physiological functions in the human body.

 They are categorized into two primary types: fat-soluble vitamins (A, D, E, and K), which can be stored in the body's tissues, and water-soluble vitamins (such as the B-complex vitamins and vitamin C), which are not stored and need to be consumedregularly through diet.
+Both types play crucial roles in metabolic processes, immune function, and overall health, making them vital components of a balanced diet.

 The significance of vitamins extends beyond basic nutrition; deficiencies can lead to severe health complications, such as anemia, impaired vision, and weakened immune responses.